32 Weeks pregnant: Baby’s growth, your body, and what to watch for

 • Feeding: Likely through a feeding tube until sucking reflexes mature.

 • NICU support: Includes temperature regulation in an incubator and close monitoring.
+Babies born at 32 weeks usually need to stay in the NICU for 4 to 6 weeks, depending on their health and development.

 Most 32-week preemies thrive with proper medical care and catch up developmentally with their peers by early childhood.